oconnor663/jacko.io/posts/async_intro.md

 second instead of ten:[^threads_order]

 [^threads_order]: You'll probably also see the "start" and "end" prints appear
     out of order.
-One of the tricky things about threads is that we don't which one will finish first.
+Different threads running at the same time run in an unpredictable order, and that can be true of futures too.

 ```rust
 LINK: Playground ## playground://async_playground/threads.rs